ShowFlow: From Robust Single Concept to Condition-Free Multi-Concept Generation: Ablation Study

 \subsection{ShowFlow-M}

-\textbf{Effectiveness of components.} Table~\ref{table:chapter6_multi_ablation} and Figure~\ref{figure:iclr_ablation-study-merge}b present the experiments results to demonstrate the effectiveness of SAMA and Layout Consistentcy guidance (LC).
+\textbf{Effectiveness of components.} Table~\ref{table:chapter6_multi_ablation} and Figure~\ref{figure:iclr_ablation-study-merge}b present the experiments results to demonstrate the effectiveness of SAMA and Layout Consistentcy guidance.
 Applying SAMA significantly enhances the identity of each concept.
-However, without LC, one concept is often missed, leading to the issue of semantic matching and a decline in both metrics.
+However, without Layout Consistency guidance, one concept is often missed, leading to the issue of semantic matching and a decline in both metrics.
 Moreover, simply sampling from fused weights can lead to significant identity degradation and missing concepts.

-\textbf{Utilizing ShowFlow-S with AR for single concept learning.} In Figure~\ref{figure:iclr_ablation-study-merge}b, we display the generated images and the attention map of concept tokens when applying ShowFlow-M to models learned through ShowFlow-S, both with and without AR.
-Without AR, the maps for both concept tokens are initially unfocused during the early denoising steps, thereby causing our LC to struggle with maintaining the layout in later steps.
+\textbf{Utilizing ShowFlow-S with SAR objective for single concept learning.} In Figure~\ref{figure:iclr_ablation-study-merge}b, we display the generated images and the attention map of concept tokens when applying ShowFlow-M to models learned through ShowFlow-S, both with and without SAR.
+Without SAR, the maps for both concept tokens are initially unfocused during the early denoising steps, thereby causing our Layout Consistency guidance to struggle with maintaining the layout in later steps.
 Consequently, this leads to vague masks for semantic matching, causing a decline in identity preservation and prompt alignment, as indicated in Table~\ref{table:chapter6_multi_ablation}.
+This observation highlights the importance of SAR in ShowFlow-S for enabling effective multi-concept generation in ShowFlow-M, demonstrating that ShowFlow forms a coherent and well-structured framework.

+\textbf{Comparisons between SAMA in ShowFlow-S and AMA in DreamMatcher. } To ensure accurate feature matching between reference and target semantic features, SAMA masks the subject’s features within the target feature to compute the matching cost volume \(\mathbf{C}\) more precisely.
+This refinement enhances correspondence estimation.
+To focus on semantics and structure, SAMA is applied selectively to layers containing semantic appearance information.

+In the qualitative results shown in Figure~\ref{appendix_figure:effectiveness_SAMA}, the generated image using SAMA for the prompt \textit{"A photo of V1 holding V2 in a library"} successfully preserves the detailed "3" on the clock face, whereas others fail.
+Similarly, for the prompt \textit{"A photo of V1 wearing V2"}, details of the backpack, such as the ears and mouth, are completely lost without SAMA and remain unrecognizable in AMA.
+Moreover, as shown in Table~\ref{appendix_table:rebuttal_comparison_sama_and_ama}, SAMA significantly outperforms AMA~\cite{nam2024dreammatcher} in preserving identity.